robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 og_image: https://robertheaton.com/images/robot-army-cover.png
 published: false
 ---
+This is a project for advanced beginner programmers.

-I've found an accessible open source project, and have written 7 detailed feature requests for it.
-Your task is to read the project's code, understand it, and write these features.
+Its goal is to help you make the leap from small practice exercises to complex, thorny programs like what you might encounter in your first future programming job.
+I've found an accessible open source library and have written 7 detailed feature requests for it.
+Your task is to read the library's code, understand it, and write these features.
+You’ll get plenty of guidance along the way, but not too much, and you’ll have to do all the difficult bits yourself.
+I've written more about why and how I think this project will help you go from Advanced Beginner to Beginning Advanced [here](/TODO).

 We're going to be working with [`bashplotlib`](https://github.com/glamp/bashplotlib), a Python library that displays ASCII graphs in the terminal.
 Created by Greg Lamp, it is small, approachable, and sensibly-written, whilst still having plenty of room for improvement in both its code and functionality.